 All of the above are important me.
 So there you have it — the secret to making fitness stick is not fierce control or type A ambition.
 It’s love.
 I have no problem maintaining a regular yoga practice because I love yoga.
 But you have to fall in love with fitness, and sometimes that’s not easy.
 It starts with kicking out your excuses.

 Let’s have an intimate chat here.
-Pull up a chair and kick off your shoes.
 Tell me what’s kept you from cultivating or maintaining a regular yoga practice.
 Maybe it’s your hectic work schedule, because the climb up that career ladder can be arduous.
 Or maybe it’s your family.
 I know babies are the cutest little bosses that ever made demands.

 Yes, there are a million reasons you could be struggling to make yoga a part of your life.
 But let me tell you something…